tallysmartins/noosfero/README.md

 See the output of `rake -T` for other tasks.

-## Viewing the running site in development
+## Viewing the running site when developping locally

 Run: